irispixel/vscode-dartsass/README.md

     The plugin comes built-in with autoprefixer support.
 See `autoPrefixBrowsersList` option to configure the browserslist for which autoprefixer needs to generate code (using postcss).

+ 1. I would like to compile a directory of .scss files everytime the files in the directory are changed.
+How do we do that ?

+     The plugin has an option called "Watch Directory" that goes with the context menu associated with a directory in the file explorer panel.

+     This option launches a separate sass watch command in the background to implement the same.

+1. When I launch a "Watch Directory" , I get an error saying - "Directory watcher is not supported.".
+What could be going wrong ?

+   The directory watch functionality depends on the sass command line binary (platform-specific).
+So you need to install sass binary separately and then specify the binary using `sassBinPath` plugin configuration property ( See above ).

+1. I have watched a directory.
+Now I would like to unwatch the same and kill external processes that are watching as well.

+    Right click on a directory that is being watched already.
+Click "DartSass: Unwatch directory".
+This will `unwatch` the directory and kill the sass watch external process, if any.

+    If the directory was not being watched , a warning message will popup indicating that the directory was not being previously watched.

 ## License